Highways Work Programme

-Amey is the service provider responsible for maintaining and managing Birmingham’s highway infrastructure, including 2,500km of road network, nearly 100,000 street lights, 76,000 trees and over 850 highway structures and bridges across the city.
+Birmingham’s highway network includes 2,500km of road network, nearly 100,000 street lights, 76,000 trees (excluding parks) and over 850 highway structures, such as bridges and subways, across the city.

-We hope you understand that we have to maintain the roads and appreciate your understanding during works.
+We hope you understand that we have to maintain the roads, and appreciate your patience and understanding during works.